-As Lord Byron believed that ‘A woman should never been seen eating…..unless it be lobster sallad’ – his answer would be superfluous and we have been reliably informed by her parents that the lady herself would prefer to eat: ‘Two or more mutton-chops and frighten the waiters!’
+As Lord Byron believed that ‘A woman should never been seen eating…..unless it be lobster sallad’ – his answer would be superfluous AND we have been reliably informed in a letter to her parents that the lady herself would prefer to eat: ‘Two or more mutton-chops and frighten the waiters!’

-Question 6: Lord Byron, what of the following does your Ladyship prefer to do for amusement:
+Question 6: To Lord Byron- what of the following does your Ladyship prefer to do for amusement:

 ‘Collect her sentiments’ on paper

 Attend a Morning Waltz Party hosted by Lady Caroline Lamb